gcanidemir/User_Registry_App_REST/README.md

 To see the web version one can visit [deployed version](https://cmpe328-homework1.herokuapp.com/).
 ## Test
 ### Used Commands
 Commands are for windows terminal.
-So it may not work on any other one.
+So, it may not work on any other one.
 To fix this issue one may change " to ' and \\" to ".

-To test the localhost version I used the codes below.
+To test the localhost version, I used the codes below.
 ```
 curl -X POST localhost:8080 -H "Content-type:application/json" -d "{\"name\": \"Ahmet\", \"surName\": \"Biyik\", \"email\": \"abiyik@hotmail.com\"}"
 curl -X POST localhost:8080 -H "Content-type:application/json" -d "{\"name\": \"Ayse\", \"surName\": \"Torun\", \"email\": \"atorun@hotmail.com\"}"